 Emergency Closing of College Facilities

 In the event of inclement weather or other emergencies, the President makes decisions about closing the college and/or canceling classes.
 Class make-up schedules are distributed as part of the annual academic calendar.
-View the Inclement Weather procedures.
+View the Inclement Weather procedure and Alert Notifications web page.

 Durham Technical Community College offers 12 paid holidays to 12-month employees and ten paid holidays to 9-month employees each year.
 Review the Employee Holidays policy and procedure.